-Habits for Inner Peace — Building Consistency Without Burnout
+Habits for Inner Peace Without Burnout

 When your habits align with your values, consistency becomes natural, not forced.
 You stop chasing balance and start embodying it.
-Let’s explore how to create habits that support growth without burning out — practices that help you feel grounded, not drained.
+Let’s explore how to create habits that support growth without burning out: practices that help you feel grounded, not drained.

 Why Most Habits Fail

 Most people build habits from pressure, not peace.
 We set goals based on who we think we should be, rather than who we truly are.
-That’s why many habits start strong and fade quickly — they’re fueled by willpower, not alignment.
+That’s why many habits start strong and fade quickly.
+They’re fueled by willpower, not alignment.

 When you create a habit from tension, it reinforces stress.
 But when you build from calm intention, it reinforces clarity.
-Inner peace doesn’t come from control; it comes from connection — to yourself, your needs, and your natural rhythms.
+Inner peace doesn’t come from control; it comes from connection: to yourself, your needs, and your natural rhythms.

 Step 1: Redefine Success